ClimateImpactLab/cookiecutter-pypackage/{{cookiecutter.project_slug}}/README.rst

                     python travis_pypi_setup.py

     b.
-When you're ready to deploy this package, run:
+When you're ready to deploy this package, make sure all your changes are committed.
+Then run:

         .. code-block:: bash